 3. Properly train all users to ensure they do not cause a false alarm.
 Babysitters, housekeepers, children and visitors frequently cause false alarms because they do not understand how to use the system, or do not know their code.

 4. Make sure any pets are secured, or bypass the motion detector when leaving home.
 Some motion detectors are “pet immune”, but they have size/weight restrictions and are limited to one animal.

 5. Glassbreak detectors are calibrated to detect sound at the frequency of breaking glass.
 Occasionally other sounds that mimic glass breaking can set off the detectors.
 Check for problem items like high-pitched dog barks, vases or glass decorations that could be broken by pets or children.

 Notify DFW Security If:

-Notify DFW Security immediately if you plan to change phone service.
-If you are monitored through a landline (versus wireless monitoring), adding or removing internet phones, VOIP, FIOS, cable phones or even intercoms could cause a problem for your alarm system.
+Notify DFW Security immediately if you plan to change internet providers or phone service.
+Smart security system components and cameras could stop working until the devices are programmed to your new router.
+If you are monitored through a landline (versus wireless monitoring), adding or removing internet phones, VOIP, FIOS, cable phones or even intercoms could cause a problem with your alarm system’s communication.

 Most alarm systems will notify you if the main system battery or component batteries are low.
 Be sure to change the batteries immediately for false alarm prevention.